JoDaUT/VSCode-mypy/README.md

 ## Install Mypy

-After that, you must install Mypy.
-You can use this package to check types in your Python code and set up a set of rules that according to your needs.
-See the [official documentation] for further information.
+Next, install [Mypy](https://mypy.readthedocs.io/en/stable/).
+This package checks types in your Python code and define a set of rules according to your needs.

-To install Mypy paste this line:
+### Setup

     pip install mypy